AJ loves pushing buttons and boundaries. "You probably can't/shouldn't do that," is a clear notice to him that there are things to be explored.

 David (Dave) Gallerizzo is the CEO of Fig Leaf Software, a leading digital agency with an international customer base.
 He also serves as a member of the Board of Directors.
 The firm operates worldwide through its major business units including Consulting Services (user experience, application development on mobile and desktop platforms, strategic analysis, and marketing), Technical Training, and Product Resale.
 The company maintains strategic partnerships with Google, Adobe, Amazon, SalesForce, Sencha, Acquia, EpiServer, Hubspot, Telerik, and Paperthin.

-Gregg is the Webmaster for Larimer County, Colorado, where he and his team have recently launched a new larimer.org - built using Drupal and AngularJS.
+Gregg is the Webmaster for Larimer County, Colorado, where he and his team have launched the new larimer.org in September of 2017- using Drupal and AngularJS.
 Before working in Government, Gregg headed up web and software development at the Biodesign Institute, at Arizona State University.
-At home, he and his wife wrangle (attempt to direct the activity of) six kiddos.
+At home, he and his wife wrangle (attempt to direct the activity/general direction of) six kiddos.

 Jack Madans manages product and customer engagement for OpenCities, Inc. Jack was a founding team member at the globally recognized civic innovation non-profit, Code for America, where he championed civic engagement, user research and testing, and technology supported change management.
 Jack has long been an advocate for, and designer of, services and solutions that improve processes and outcomes for both government workers and residents.
 He is the designer of the Digital Services Redesign process for municipal websites, and is a much sought after speaker on the topic.Jack Madans manages product and customer engagement for OpenCities, Inc. Jack was a founding team member at the globally recognized civic innovation non-profit, Code for America, where he championed civic engagement, user research and testing, and technology supported change management.
 Jack has long been an advocate for, and designer of, services and solutions that improve processes and outcomes for both government workers and residents.
 He is the designer of the Digital Services Redesign process for municipal websites, and is a much sought after speaker on the topic.